fern-api/fern/docs/types.md

 ## IDs

-IDs are a common pattern in API development and are given a special place in a Fern Definition.
+IDs are a common pattern in API development and are given a special place in a Fern API Definition.

 ```yaml
 ids: